Global Trade: Protecting independent science as Codex tackles UPF

 CAC48 – The 48th Session of the Codex Alimentarius Commission will be held physically at FAO headquarters.
 Rome, Italy from 10 to 14 November 2025.

-IBFAN attended the 48th Codex Alimentarius Commission (CAC) in Rome, once more raising the need for greater protection of children and due diligence in the scientific process.
+IBFAN attended the 48th Codex Alimentarius Commission (CAC) in Rome last week, once more raising the need for greater protection of children and due diligence in the scientific process.
 For the first time Ultra Processed Foods (UPF) were on the Codex agenda, reflecting the growing concern of the harm to human and planetary caused by these products.

-As WHO announced new work on a definition and guidance for UPFs, the Union of Food scientists and Technology (IUFoST) made an alternative proposal, claiming that “Given the interconnectedness of health, agriculture, and trade policies, Codex leadership is essential to ensure that food classification systems remain evidence-based, fair, and harmonized at the international level.”
-IBFAN, the EU and many countries strongly supported the WHO proposal and did not take up the IUFoST proposal.
-From a consumer perspective, the dual mandate of Codex – both to protect and consumer health and to facilitate fair trade – fundamentally compromises and undermines the credibility of Codex for this task.
-The many Codex standards with minimal marketing safeguards have boosted the global trade of UPFs – addictive, plastic wrapped unhealthy products with a long shelf life.
-If Codex is to move towards a One Health approach it should also consult environmental experts.
+As WHO announced its new work on a definition and guidance for UPFs, the Union of Food scientists and Technology (IUFoST) proposed that instead, Codex should take the lead: “Given the interconnectedness of health, agriculture, and trade policies, Codex leadership is essential to ensure that food classification systems remain evidence-based, fair, and harmonized at the international level.”
+IBFAN, the EU and many countries strongly supported the WHO proposal so the IUFoST proposal was not taken up.
+From a consumer perspective, the dual mandate of Codex – both to protect and consumer health and to facilitate fair trade – fundamentally compromises the credibility of Codex for this task.
+Over the years the minimal warnings and marketing safeguards in Codex standards have boosted the global trade of these addictive, plastic wrapped products.
+It is a major challenge for Codex to properly follow a One Health approach and prioritise local food producers and traditional cultures rather than transnational corporations, dominated by a handful of companies such as Nestlé, PepsiCo, Unilever, and Coca-Cola.
+One thing Codex must do is acknowledge and limit the impact of UPFs on the environment – fossil-fuel-intensive agriculture, mono-cropping, deforestation, land-grabbing.
+(IBFAN Statement – DAY 3).

-Meanwhile Korea was elected at the Chair of the Codex Committee on Precessed Fruits and Vegetables (CCPFV)
+Korea was elected at the Chair of the Codex Committee on Processed Fruits and Vegetables.
+(CCPFV)

 CAC48 - Codex Photos Copyright: ©FAO/Roberto Sciotti